 Being practical means understanding that my ultimate objective is more important than the steps I take to get there – so I can innovate and be flexible in my plans.

 Being practical means – not getting sidetracked on fun things that don’t get me to my ultimate objective.
 Of course, to be practical – means really understanding what my ultimate objective really is.

 Practical means buying what you need instead of what you think you need

 Just because everybody has the cool new shiny iPhone doesn’t mean you need it.
 Consider that a new iPhone cost more one thousand dollars.
 If you make $20 an hour, you will need to work 50 hours to afford it.
 Is it really worth it to trade 50 hours of your life for the newest iPhone?

 Consider alternatives like a used iPhone, iPhones of older generations or an Android phone.
 If it’s a real need, go ahead and buy it, but do some analysis first.
 If you really want to see if you need it or just want it, wait 30 days to buy it.
 If you’re still in need of it after the 30th day, go ahead and buy it.

 Speaker | Writer | Founder, Teach the Geek

-For instance, I saw that my eating out expenses were over $200 one month.
+For instance, I saw that my eating out expenses was over $200 one month.
 The following month, I increased my grocery budget to eat in more, dropping my eating out expenses dramatically.